DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

       - custodians are granted rights to perform day-to-day tasks when handling data
   - 🔴**Administrators** have the rights to apply the permissions to access and handle data.
       - The system administrators can act in the roles of data administrators who grant access and will also act as custodians who are tasked with the day-to-day application of security controls such as providing/granting/managing user access.
   - 🔴**Data Steward**: a newer concept related to users of the data; those who use the data for the business purpose.
 In many organizations, data stewards are internal roles that oversee how data is used.
 They can be referred to as data custodians.
+Data stewards provide oversight and data governance.
   - 🔴**Security administrator**: responsible for ensuring the overall security of entire infrastructure; they perform tasks that lead to the discovery of vulnerabilities, monitor network traffic and configure tools to protect the network (like firewalls and antivirus software)
     - security admins also devise security policies, plans for business continuity and disaster recovery and train staff
   - 🔴**Supervisors**: responsible for overseeing the activities of all the above entities and all support personnel; they ensure team activities are conducted smoothly and that personnel is properly skilled for the tasks assigned